okohll/abdocs/content/docs/integrations/_index.md

 ## Incoming Data

-Users are ablle to add data:
+Users are able to add data:
 * Via the User Interface
 * Import CSV files

-Third parties can save data in to agilebase
+Third parties can save data into agilebase:
 * Via the POST API